barneyhawes/decent-metric/README.md

 - bug: Head temperature reading in status bar reads 100+ when DE1 is starting

 TODO - pre-espresso page
-- Add option for which bean
+- Change page title depending on home menu option selected
+- Bean details should allow for longer text
+- Bean details are not saved when edited
-- Implement grid size (with option to choose your grinder to set the range?)
+- Option to choose your grinder to set the range of values for grid size (and also save which grinder to the results file)
+- Allow name and icon for Espresso and Filter to be specified

 TODO - shot
 - Implement temperature modification
-- Save addition data to shot history
+- Save additional data to shot history

 TODO - post-shot page
 - Button to show chart full screen